-Opportunities for Regional NRM
+Opportunities for regional NRM organisations

-Sustainability framework priorities are a useful starting point for NRM regions wanting to engage and work with industry.
+Sustainability framework priorities are a useful starting point for regional NRM organisations wanting to engage and work with industry.
 A potential barrier when working with industry stakeholders is scale.
 RDCs and major peak bodies operate across multiple regions.
-It can be difficult for industry sustainability/NRM managers to find the time to build and maintain networks across a range of Regional Bodies.
+It can be difficult for industry sustainability/NRM managers to find the time to build and maintain networks across a range of regional NRM organisations.
 Larger agricultural organisations often have regional representatives and they may be a more useful point of initial contact.

 A key challenge for industries is resourcing programs to address, monitor and report on their sustainability targets.
-Whilst industries frequently compete with Regional NRM bodies for government NRM funding grants to achieve similar outcomes, industry and producer groups when approached are generally supportive of being involved in collaborative partnerships for grant funding.
+While industries frequently compete with regional NRM organisations for government NRM funding grants to achieve similar outcomes, industry and producer groups are generally supportive of being involved in collaborative partnerships for grant funding, if approached.